 It hosts a number of performing arts throughout the year.
 The Central City Opera that sits in the National Historic Landmark District in Central City has a rich history that dates back as far as 1878.

-Multi-Use Performing Arts Theatre in Central City, CO
+Multi-Use Performing Arts Theatre

 During that time, the community was comprised of many Welsh and Cornish miners, who brought deep music traditions from their country.
 The locals organized a fundraising to build an opera house and sought the help of Denver architect Robert S. Roeschlaub and San Francisco artist John C. Massman.